jtanium/asdf-claude-code/QUICKSTART.md

 asdf reshim claude-code
 ```

-This refreshes ASDF's shims and should make the command available.
+This refreshes ASDF's shims and should make both commands available.

 ## Usage Examples